Kntnt/proxy/README.md

 ## Script

-Users of Linux and Mac OS X can use the script below to easily start and stop proxies.
+Users of Linux and Mac OS X can use [a Bash scrip](https://github.com/Kntnt/proxy/blob/master/proxy) to easily start and stop proxies.

 ### Install the script